wolfmatt233/LibraryManagement/README.md

 -   Add books to wishlist
 -   Filter and sort books
--   Admin features
-    -   Adding books
-    -   Updating books (including image upload)
-    -   Deleting books
+-   Delete book image when book is deleted

 MySQL Database: